Classification of Periodic Variable Stars with Novel Cyclic-Permutation Invariant Neural Networks: Conclusions

 \section{Conclusions}

-Large scale time-domain surveys have both generated the need for and enabled the training of effective data-driven classification techniques for both periodically and non-periodically variable sources.
+Large scale time-domain surveys have both generated the need for, and enabled the training of, effective data-driven classification techniques for both periodic and non-periodic variable sources.
 In this work, as in other fields with established benchmark datasets, we have decoupled methodology from data and shown that the cyclic-permutation invariant networks achieve state-of-the-art accuracies for periodic variable star classification on datasets previously acquired.
-While the networks perform well on light curves with few data-points, we did not test their efficacy in a streaming context, where the period is not known \textit{a priori.} Future work could explore how the invariant networks can be used in a streaming context, as well as efficient neural and non-neural ML methods for non-periodic data \citep{tachibana_deep_2020,moller_supernnova_2020,narayan_machine-learning-based_2018}, which when combined with the methodology for periodic sources introduced here, can serve as the basis of a generalised classification framework for modern time-domain surveys.
+While the networks perform well on light curves with few data-points, we did not test the efficacy of such networks in a streaming context, where the period is not known \textit{a priori.} Future work could explore how the invariant networks can be used in a streaming context, as well as efficient neural and non-neural ML methods for non-periodic data \citep{tachibana_deep_2020,moller_supernnova_2020,narayan_machine-learning-based_2018}, which when combined with the methodology for periodic sources introduced here, can serve as the basis of a generalised classification framework for modern time-domain surveys.